Location: Reading, Pennsylvania

 Speech Code Category: Policies on Tolerance, Respect, and Civility, StatementThis includes, but is not limited to ... using obscene language or gestures ....

-Speech Code Category: Posting Policies, StatementMaterials that promote the use of alcohol or other drugs or that
+Speech Code Category: Posting and Distribution Policies, StatementMaterials that promote the use of alcohol or other drugs or that

 promote discrimination based on race, gender, sexual orientation,

 religion, ethnicity, and/or national origin, or that are obscene,

 socially inappropriate or intimidating, or that are offensive to the

 prevailing standards of an academic community, are prohibited.